 Katie is a graduate of Bournemouth University where she gained a BSc in Psychology.
-Her studies have encompassed health, cognitive and behavioural modules and, coupled with her research experience in analysing numerical and descriptive data, they have given her an ideal foundation for her new role as Operations Assistant.
+Her studies have encompassed health, cognitive and behavioural modules and, coupled with her research experience in analysing numerical and descriptive data, they have given her an ideal foundation for her role as Operations Manager.
 She is passionate about health and wellness with a particular interest in nutrition.
 Katie is a regular gym visitor and also loves to swim.

 Dr Tara Swart

 Tara is a medical doctor, an executive coach and one of the world’s leading neuroscientists.
 Her training provides a unique insight into the mindset and behaviour patterns seen in competitive, top-level business environments.
 In combining with Optima-life, Tara links neuroscience and physiology o provide a sophisticated approach to psychological and physiological resilience and performance.
 Tara is a published author and is a globally respected speaker on neuroscience in business.